pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 :file:`pyproject.toml` tells build tools (like :ref:`pip` and :ref:`build`)
 what is required to build your project.
-You can select a variety of backends here; the tutorial will work identically on Setuptools, Flit, and PDM; most backends that support :pep:`621` should work.
+You can select a variety of backends here; the tutorial will work identically on Hatchling, Flit, PDM, and Setuptools; most backends that support :pep:`621` should work.
 Your :file:`pyproject.toml` file should contain one of these build-system blocks:

-.. tab:: Setuptools
+.. tab:: Hatchling

-    This is the original backend for building projects, with C extension support and many plugins, like :ref:`setuptools_scm`.
-EXPERIMENTAL.
+    :ref:`hatch` has a feature-rich build backend, supporting SCM versioning and plugins.

     .. code-block:: toml

         [build-system]
-        requires = ["setuptools >=61.0"]
+        requires = ["hatchling"]
-        build-backend = "setuptools.build_meta"
+        build-backend = "hatchling.build"

 .. tab:: Flit